alexfoohc/TheBoringCounter/README.md

 ## Description

-It's a pretty simple app consisting of two buttons to keep track of how many people enter or exit a closed space following the COVID-19 health and safety protocols.
+It's a pretty simple app consisting of two buttons to keep track of how many people enter or exit a closed space, following the COVID-19 health and safety protocols for closed areas.

 - Friendly UI that indicates the current state of the allowed capacity.
 - Pretty easy to use and set new capacity limits.